Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

    * Add *Input Manager* prefab to scene
    * Select input mapping file
    * See Chapter 1.8 'Configure Input' to learn more
-5. Add WorkaroundDontDelete
-   Note: This is just a workaround for a bug.
-This step will no longer be necessary once the bug is fixed.
-   * Add *WorkaroundDontDelete* prefab to the scene

 ## Configure Miniature Model